21.3.22

 Holbein Acrylic Gouache, Collage, Watercolor,

-White uni-ball Signo Broad Pigment ink Pen, Pentel EnerGel Black Pen,
+White Uni-Ball Signo Broad Pigment ink Pen, Pentel EnerGel Black Pen,

 on Fabriano Hot Press Watercolor Paper

-I took the previous leftover wet pallet of acrylic gouache and just smooshed it into the white watercolor paper for this next art piece titled, 'Garden Dance'.
+For 'Garden Dance', I took the previous leftover wet pallet of acrylic gouache and just smooshed it into the white watercolor paper.
 Once dried, I loosely added watercolor over top, then added my traced composition over top with graphite paper.
+The composition was traced from a design used in two previous artworks, and I thought it was a perfect subject to play around with the new Holbein acrylic gouache, aiming for a feeling of movement and life in my garden.

 Paper Cut Light Box